M-Moussa-De/Image-processing-application-with-express/README.md

 ## How to successfully run it

-1.You should install the dependencies and devdependencies by running the following script:
+1. You should install the dependencies and devdependencies by running the following script:
 `npm install`

-2.Run the following command to convert the TS code into JavaScript `npm run build`
+2. Run the following command to convert the TS code into JavaScript `npm run build`

-3.To run the server `npm run serve`
+3. To run the server `npm run serve`

-4.Visit the following address
+4. Visit the following address
 [basic url](http://localhost:3000/api/images?filename=&width=&height=)

 \*After the equal sign '=', you can type the proper values you want.